edgedb/easy-edgedb/chapter18/index.md

 And finally, to top it off let's add three computed properties called `total_pence`, `total_cents`, and `approx_wealth_in_pounds`.
 The first two represent the smallest units of currency in their respective countries, and so will represent a person's total wealth.

 The last `approx_wealth_in_pounds` property shows the character's total wealth in pounds, which we will use as a general benchmark to compare all wealth.
-The calculation to make this property returns a float, but we are just using this as a general benchmark and won't be using it to buy or sell anything so we will cast it to an `int64` for readability.
+The calculation to make this property returns a float, but we are just using this for general comparisons and won't be using it to buy or sell anything.
+So we will cast it to an `int64` for readability.

 At the time of the book, the exchange rate was about 8 US dollars to one pound (so 800 cents to one pound).
 Putting all that together, the final `HasMoney` type looks like this: